 ARO thanks R. Hoffmann, W. Grochala, R.J.
 Hemley and R.M.
 Hazen for exciting discussions.
 ARO also gratefully acknowledges financial support from the Research Foundation of Stony Brook University and from Intel Corporation.
 YM's work is supported by the China 973 Program under Grant No. 2005CB724400, the National Natural Science Foundation of China under grant No. 10874054, the NSAF of China under Grant No. 10676011, and the 2007 Cheung Kong Scholars Programme of China.
-We thank the Joint Supercomputer Center (Russian Academy of Sciences, Moscow) and Swiss National Supercomputing Centre (CSCS) (Manno) for providing supercomputer time.
+We acknowledge support from the National Science Foundation of China for the Research Fellowship for International Young Scientists (grant No. 10910263) and thank the Joint Supercomputer Center (Russian Academy of Sciences, Moscow) and CSCS (Manno) for providing supercomputer time.
 USPEX code is available on request from ARO.